-Table 3: Gender, Experience in Construction, and Age of Respondents Condor Age Years of Experience Gender (Numbers of respondents) (Numbers of Respondents) 20 to 25 years and (41, 28, 0.00) 1 to 5 years (26) 2010 33 years old (41, 30.02%) 6 to 10 years (15) Maila $2(4\pi)$ (5) we are ald (25, 20, 40) 6 to 10 years (33) Male - 36 10 45 years old (35, 32.4%) More than 10 years (2) 4(10, 10, 10, 10, 10, 10, 10, 10, 10, 10, 6 to 10 years (2) 46 10 60 years old (3, 2.78%) More than 10 years (1) Female - 20.25 Vogra old $(4.2.179)$ 1 to 5 years (3) 20-33 Tears old (4 ,3.17%) 6 to 10 years (1) (1/10) Years and $(25/22, 107)$ 6 to 10 years (20) 46-60 Tears old (25, 23.1%) More than 10 years (5)
+Table 3.
+Gender, experience in construction and age of respondents

+Gender Age (Numbers of Respondents) Years of Experience (Numbers of Respondents)

+Male 20 to 35 years old 1 year to 5 years (26);

+(n = 41, 38.02%) 6 years to 10 years (15)

+36 to 45 years old 6 years to 10 years (33);

+(n = 35, 32.4%) More than 10 years (2)

+46 to 60 years old 6 years to 10 years (2);

+(n = 3, 2.78%) More than 10 years (1)

+Female 20 to 35 years old 1 year to 5 years (3);

+(n = 4, 3.17%) 6 years to 10 years (1)

+46 to 60 years old 6 years to 10 years (20);

+(n = 25, 23.1%) More than 10 years (5)

-Issue That Construction Players Experienced During Pandemic
+Issues That Construction Players Experienced During Pandemic

 Being affected during the pandemic phase is the overall conclusion of most respondents.
 From the literature review, emotional intelligence is also one of the things that impacted the construction players.
 Therefore, the researcher looked into the issues that could impact the emotional intelligence of construction players.
 Table 4 shows that delays in construction projects were the highest mean experienced by construction players, while design errors were the lowest mean that they experienced.
 Delays in construction projects are a global phenomenon as the construction process is subjected to many variables and unpredictable factors, such as the current situation that is affecting the world right now; the pandemic, which causes time delays and could cause cost overruns in the most ongoing projects.
 Delays in construction projects have associated negative impacts and effects as they can lengthen the schedule and jeopardise quality and safety.
-Previous studies also stated that delaying construction projects during a pandemic would cause more construction players to work harder to mitigate the delay (Esa et al., 2020).
+Previous studies also stated that delaying construction projects during a pandemic would cause more construction players to work harder to mitigate the delay (Esa, Kamal and Ibrahim, 2020).
 Design errors were the least considered as the issue most respondents experienced during the pandemic phase.
-In a normal construction process, there are four stages of design construction, which are planning, preconstruction, construction, and close-out.
+In a normal construction process, there are four stages of design construction, which are planning, preconstruction, construction and close-out.
 During the pandemic phase, designing was the scope of work that did not contribute to the site.
 Hence, this work did not affect the pandemic as it could be done by online platforms.